andrewankenobi/bqml-productrecommender-football-demo/README.md

   product_type >0
 ```

+## Model Preparation

 ### Create the model training data
-- In the `curated` dataset, persist the result of the query below in a table called `model-training`:
+In the `curated` dataset, persist the result of the query below in a table called `model-training`:

 ```
 SELECT